andrewathalye/destiny-txtp-mapper/README.md

 Once again, organise the file to your taste, and you will have a complete mapping file with your chosen tracks.

 # How can I get the necessary files?
+In order to follow any of the steps in this document as written, you'll first need MinGW x64 or WSL x64 with GCC installed.
+I personally ran the steps below up until the vgmstream compilation on Windows using MinGW, and then used Linux for the subsequent work.

 https://github.com/SteamRE/DepotDownloader
 Use this to download the last release of Destiny 2 before 10 Nov 2020.
+`./DepotDownloader.exe -app 1085660 -depot 1085661 -manifest 4160053308690659072 -username [steam username] `

 https://github.com/nblockbuster/DestinyUnpackerCPP
+In case it is necessary when you read this, you can find the "oodle dll" in the Destiny 2 Shadowkeep bin folder as oo2_.....dll.
 Use this excellent tool to extract wem's and bnk files from the pkgs:
 `for i in packages/w64_audio*; do ./DestinyUnpackerCPP.exe -p [packages folder] -o shadowkeep -i "$i"; done` DestinyUnpacker also supports a -f flag to unpack all pkgs (this did not work when I first tested it):